© 1994 by Parachute Press. Cover Art by Tim Jacobus.

 Then there’s the issue of those local ghost kids.
 Did they like Terri and Jerry so much that they wanted them to stay forever?
 It was never entirely clear what they wanted beyond trapping Harrison and maybe having Terri and Jerry “join” them.
 Maybe being child ghosts for 300+ years had driven them mad?
 And that just begs the question of why Brad and Agatha didn’t warn Jerry and Terri about them.
 It would seem that Brad and Agatha are content being ghosts and like having their living relatives visit them, but the local ghost children seem to be a serious threat to all of that.
 So it struck me as odd that they didn’t even have some sort of contingency plan for protecting Terri and Jerry from the troublemakers of their ghost commune.

-Like Welcome to Dead House, the community and culture of this creepy ghost town was lacking.
+Like Welcome to Dead House, the community and culture of this creepy ghost town were lacking.
 Give me bizarre rituals and rules, and give the ghosts people motivations that actually make sense!
 I also want to take a moment to appreciate how a dog aggressively barking at someone is treated as scientific proof of ghostdom in Goosebumps books.
 I don’t know about you, but I’ve been some pretty dumb dogs in my day.
 But I digress.
 Ghost Beach got more right than it got wrong, and what it got right were my favorite elements of horror.
 I only wish the rest of it held up under scrutiny.

 I wanted to give this the full points but the concept was only partially formed.
-It left too many questions, and not the kind you want to be left with.
+It left too many questions and not the kind you want to be left with.
 It didn’t need to explain everything, but what it’s lacking deprived the story of having more depth.